Starting at university soon, currently a student or just thinking about further study?

 After you have formally accepted your offer, you will gain access to your Study Link subject Interact2 site(s) within 24 hours of your enrolment being processed.

 The speed at which your enrolment is process may depend on Student Administration workload, however you should have access to your Interact2 sites no later than 48 hours after formally accepting your offer.

 Once you have been given access to your Interact2 site(s), you can access them through your Interact2 dashboard.
 If you are a student new to CSU, you will need to activate your CSU login prior to accessing Interact2.

-Who can enrol in Study Link? chevron_right
+Who can enrol in Study Link and how much does it cost? chevron_right